-IDC's Carrier Network Infrastructure service analyzes emerging opportunities and threats facing carrier networks as they embark on Digital Transformation.
-Network vendors seek to stay relevant as information and communication technology (ICT) vendors in the Digital Transformation journey.
+IDC's Carrier Network Infrastructure service analyzes emerging opportunities and threats facing carrier networks as they embark on digital transformation.
+Network vendors seek to stay relevant as information and communication technology (ICT) vendors in the digital transformation journey.
 The service focuses on adoption trends in transforming fixed-line and mobile network infrastructure.
-It also analyzes applicability of as-a-service models (NaaS, IaaS, SaaS) to telecom networks.
+It also analyzes applicability of as-a-service models (NaaS, IaaS, and SaaS) to telecom networks.
 Research includes quantitative and qualitative market assessments as well as forecasts of market trends, technology requirements, and deployment strategies.

 Markets and Subjects Analyzed

 - Carrier Ethernet (routing and switching) forecast and opportunities